The Insolvency Review: Germany

 Germany's insolvency law can be considered both old and new.
 It dates back to 1878, when the Bankruptcy Act established fundamental insolvency principles for the German Empire, which was founded just eight years before.

-Consequently, the GIA was amended (ESUG amendment)3 as of 1 March 2012.
+Consequently, the GIA was amended (ESUG amendment)5 as of 1 March 2012.
 Since this amendment, the self-administration tools and influence on the appointment of insolvency administrators for debtors and creditors have improved, and an umbrella protection proceeding as a special feature of self-administration aimed at an in-court restructuring has been established.
-In October 2018, a review of the new regulations that was initiated by the German government concluded that the reform was successful and the overall goal to simplify in-court restructuring procedures has been reached.4 However, calls for the introduction of an out-of-court restructuring regime were not heard, although the discussion is continuing.
-The EU Council and EU Parliament adopted a new Directive (Directive (EU) 2019/1023 of 20 June 2019) for the harmonisation of restructuring frameworks in Europe.5 This Directive includes guidelines for out-of-court restructuring procedures and shall be implemented into German law in a three- or four-step approach by the end of 2021.6 In 2017, the powers of the insolvency administrator to set aside transactions (clawback provisions) were cut back, and completely new provisions for group insolvencies were introduced.
+In 2017, the powers of the insolvency administrator to set aside transactions (clawback provisions) were cut back, and completely new provisions for group insolvencies were introduced.
+In October 2018, a review of the new regulations that was initiated by the German government concluded that the reform was successful and the overall goal to simplify in-court restructuring procedures has been reached.6

 General insolvency proceedings (liquidation)